You are going back to work in a few weeks time.

 - Tips on building a breast milk stash: 1300+ oz and more – Adrianne’s story

 - How I built 100+ oz freezer stash during my maternity leave – Meghan’s story

 - How to built a breast milk freezer stash -224+ oz – Ibsen’s story

 - Building 200+ oz freezer stash – Jenn’s story (excess lipase found later)

-Lastly, I want you to know that each mom has a unique perspective and preference when it comes to building a breast milk stash.
+Lastly, I want you to know that each mom has a unique perspective and preference when it comes to how to build a breast milk stash before returning to work.

 Some are fine with a minimal amount of stash, while other prefers a much bigger amount.

 Also, a pumping method that works for someone may not work for you and vice versa.